Release: A huge win for single mothers fleeing violence

 Vancouver, unceded Xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) homelands—After five years of fighting to be heard, single mothers will finally have their day in court.
-Today, the BC Supreme Court granted Single Mothers’ Alliance (SMA) public interest standing in their constitutional challenge to BC’s family law legal aid regime.
+Today, the BC Supreme Court granted the Centre for Family Equity (CFE), formerly known as Single Mothers’ Alliance (SMA), public interest standing in their constitutional challenge to BC’s family law legal aid regime.
 This decision is a big win for single mothers and access to justice.

 “The BC government has tried to throw our case out of court time and time again,” says Raji Mangat, executive director at West Coast LEAF.
 “They tried to strike out our claims in 2018.
 They lost.
 Now, they challenged the Single Mothers’ Alliance ability to bring this case to trial.
 They’ve lost again.
 It’s time the BC government took single mothers’ concerns about family law legal aid seriously.”